Some people might think that Agile Risk Management is an oxymoron:

 - There is a common stereotype that an Agile project is totally unplanned

 - So, why would you take a planned approach to Agile Risk Management if the whole project is unplanned?

-The truth is that there is always some level of planning in an Agile project even though the level of planning may be limited.
+There is always some level of planning in an Agile project even though the level of planning may be limited.
 Here’s an article with more detail on that:

-The gist of this is that you have to adapt the planning approach to the level of uncertainty in the project and other factors.
+The gist of this is that you have to adapt the planning approach to the level of uncertainty in the project.
 A similar thing is true regarding risk management: